 The best time to do this journey is from April to October depending on the opening of the Zojila Pass.
-From April till October the entire Srinagar to Leh Road remains open for the travelers to visit Kargil or go even beyond to Leh.
+From April till October, the entire Srinagar to Leh Road remains open for travelers to visit Kargil or go even beyond Leh.

 It is however advised to avoid the monsoon season and the winters to visit Kargil.
 When I say monsoon, I mean the months of late June, July, and August because, at this time, the rain gods can wreak havoc in the area.
 Crossing Zoji La in these months can become quite a bit of a challenge with all the slush.
 Landslides too become common at this time.

-Summertime makes Kargil toasty and warm during the mornings and pleasantly cold at nights.
-During this time, National Highway 1D remains officially opened.
+Summertime makes Kargil toasty and warm during the mornings and pleasantly cold at night.
+During this time, National Highway 1D remains officially open.
 It connects Srinagar and Leh.

 Banks & ATMs

 In Kargil, BSNL, Airtel, and Jio will provide an excellent network with good voice clarity and 4G data.
-On the stretch from Kargil to Leh, Airtel will continue to keep come and go at regular intervals.
+On the stretch from Kargil to Leh, Airtel will continue to keep coming and going at regular intervals.

 The cities of Srinagar and Kargil both have large enough hospitals to handle any medical emergencies.
 Between these two, you can get some basic medical assistance at Ganderbal, Kangan, Sonamarg, and Dras.